adonisjs/v6-docs/content/docs/guides/config.md

 <a href="{{ config('app.appUrl') }}"> Home </a>
 ```

 You can use the `config.has` method to check if a configuration value exists for a given key.
-The method returns `false`, if the value is `undefined`.
+The method returns `false` if the value is `undefined`.

 ```edge
 @if(config.has('app.appUrl'))